kevinrandrup/CoreDataTableView/README.md

     self.tableView.editable = YES;

-Displays a plus button in the top right corner that creates a new NSManagedObject and .
+Displays a plus button in the top right corner that creates a new NSManagedObject and calls the delegate method.

     self.tableView.addButton = YES;